Is a Lung Transplant?

-Conditions that may damage the lungs enough to require a transplant include:
+Conditions that may damage your lungs enough to require a

 - chronic obstructive pulmonary disease (COPD)